commenthol/date-holidays-parser/docs/specification.md

 - `5 days before september equinox` is 5 days before September equinox using GMT timezone
 - `march equinox in Asia/Tokyo` is march equinox in the timezone "Asia/Tokyo"
 - `march equinox in +09:00` is march equinox in the timezone "+09:00"
-- `3rd sunday after june solstice in Asia/Tokyo` is 3rd Sunday after June solstice in the timezone "Asia/Tokyo"
+- `3rd Sunday after june solstice in Asia/Tokyo` is 3rd Sunday after June solstice in the timezone "Asia/Tokyo"

 ### Different start-time for Fixed Date other than midnight